xemonix0/Cherry-Doom/README.md

 - Hints for disabled menu items, explaining the reason certain items are disabled
 - Most setup menus have been rearranged (utilizing the new _scrollable subpages_ feature) to improve user experience and make navigation easier
 - _Disable Stats Tracking_ setting for the _custom skill_
+- Blood amount now depends on the amount of damage dealt

 ### _Level Table_